Search Results for

 Set a password for a user

-• Press Set password.
+• Select Set password.

 • Enter a new password then re-type it below.